The Markowitz Category: Portfolio Optimization

 \begin{definition} The {\em expected return} of a portfolio, $v$ with non-zero cost is given by

 The {\em relative risk} of such a portfolio is given by

-Let $\phi$ map the set $V \setminus (\ker c)$ to $\R^2$ by $\phi(v)=(\RR(v), \ER(v)$.
+Let $\phi$ map the set $V \setminus (\ker c)$ to $\R^2$ by $\phi(v)=(\RR(v), \ER(v))$.
 The image of $\phi$ is called the {\em feasible set}.
 The image of the set of risk-minimizing portfolios is called the {\em efficient frontier}.
-The shape of the efficient frontier was identified in \cite{merton}. \end{definition} \begin{theorem} In a non-degenerate Markowitz market, ${\cal M}_{n-\delta_0(m),m,g,i}$ with $n\geq 2$, the efficient frontier consists of the points $(x,y)$ with $x\geq0$ and
+The shape of the efficient frontier was identified in \cite{merton}. \end{definition}